YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 ‘Got any gear, Roy?'

-‘Curly, tell me something I don't know.'
+‘Curly, tell me something I don't know will ya?'

 ‘Ow d'you know?'

-‘Rumours Roy, rumours mate.'
+‘Rumours, Roy, rumours mate.'

-‘I wouldn't do that to you, Marie.'
+‘But I wouldn't do that to you.'

 ‘Fuck off Curly,' they both said.

-‘Ever thought of gettin a job?'
+‘Ever thought of gettin a job, Roy?'

-Roy turned to walk away.
+He turned to walk away.

-‘Me brother Eric's lookin for people.'
+‘Me brother, Eric's, lookin for people.'

 ‘To do what?'
 Roy turned back.

-Marie's brother Eric told Roy he needed faces on the job, told him he'd have to look busy, do a bit of sweeping up, keep the place tidy.
+Marie scribbled a number on a piece of paper.
+Roy went downstairs, past the wiry guy, to the phone kiosk outside.
+Marie's brother, Eric, told Roy he needed faces on the job; told him he'd have to look busy and do a bit of sweeping up to keep the place tidy.

-Roy said, ‘OK.’
+Roy said, ‘Yeah.’

 ‘Me sister said she met ya.'

 Roy handed the spliff back.
 ‘Yeah?
 I liked her.'

-‘You never gave her gear didja?’
+‘You never gave her any gear did ya?’

-‘I wouldn't put it past the cunt, Ray.'
+‘I wouldn't put it past ‘im.'

 ‘I’m Eric.
 Hop in.’

-Half an hour later when the van pulled off the road onto a building site near Marble Arch, Eric turned around.
-‘Right.
-I want no fuckin about.
-I'm paying you lot more than anyone else, so 'ave a bit ‘o gratitude.’
+Half an hour later, when the van pulled off the road onto a building site near Marble Arch, Eric, who’d been driving, turned around.
+‘Right,’ he said.
+‘I want no fuckin about on this job.
+You keep yer heads down n look busy.
+I'm payin you more than anyone else, so 'ave a bit ‘o gratitude.’

 ‘For what we are about to receive may the Lord make us truly fuckin grateful,' the guy next to Roy muttered.

 ‘Shut up Murph.
-You prat!'
-Eric said.
+You donkey!'
+Eric shouted.

-Everyone laughed and the back doors opened.
+Everyone laughed.
+The back doors opened.

 Murph put a hand on Roy’s back.
 ‘Go on son, you'll be OK.'

-Roy appreciated the stranger’s remark so much, he almost cried.
+Roy appreciated the stranger’s remark so much he almost cried.

 Eric gave the men their orders and they dispersed.
 He told Roy to follow him.
 They climbed three flights of stairs and stopped on the landing.

 ‘Tea!' someone shouted.

-He came to a large room, ten benches down either side full of men with several more at the counter.
-One of them was Murph.
+Roy went down the stairs and followed the sound of voices and loud laughter.
+‘How the fuck can they laugh?’
+He came to a large room, ten tables, benches down either side, full of men, several more at the counter, one was Murph.
 Roy went to join him.
 A full English breakfast was the menu.

 ‘Yes love,' a woman asked.